NewcastleRSE/XANESNET/README.md

 git clone https://gitlab.com/team-xnet/xanesnet.git
 ```

-This contains all the source files as well as example input files.
+The repository contains all source files, along with example input files and datasets.

-Training sets for X-ray absorption and emission of molecules constaining first row transition metals can be obtained using:
+Complete training sets for X-ray absorption and emission of molecules containing first row transition metals can be obtained using:

 ```
 git clone https://gitlab.com/team-xnet/training-sets.git